-- 77.1 This Article 77 applies to a written resolution which is signed or confirmed electronically by the minimum number of Directors required to make a Directors' meeting or a meeting of a committee quorate.
-This kind of resolution is just as valid and effective as a resolution passed by those Directors at a meeting or committee meeting which is properly called and held. - 77.2 The resolution can be passed using several copies of a document, if each document is signed by one or more Directors, or each Director confirms their agreement electronically.
+Deleted: 80 76.3 A Directors' meeting held in the way described in Article 76.1 will be valid as long as a quorum is present in one single place, or in places connected by way of video or web conference, telephone conference or similar equipment.
+77 Resolutions in writing Deleted: 81 This Article 77 applies to a written resolution which is signed or confirmed electronically by the minimum number of Directors required to make a Directors' meeting or a meeting of a committee quorate.
+This kind of resolution is just as valid and effective as a resolution passed by those Directors at a meeting or committee meeting which is properly called and held.
+The resolution can be passed using several copies of a document, if each document is signed by one or more Directors, or each Director confirms their agreement electronically.
 These copies can be sent electronically.
-A resolution is not adopted unless the minimum number of Directors to make the meeting or committee meeting quorate have signed it or confirmed their agreement electronically. - 77.3 A resolution signed by an alternate director need not also be signed by the person who appointed them.
-Also, a resolution signed by the person who appointed an alternate director need not also be signed by the alternate director in that capacity. - 77.4 A written resolution will be valid when it is signed by the last Director. - 77.5 The resolution can be: - (a) in the form of a letter; - (b) in electronic form (as long as it is in writing); or - (c) in any other way the Directors may approve.

-78 The validity of Directors' actions

-- 78.1 Everything which is done by:
+A resolution is not adopted unless the minimum number of Directors to make the meeting or committee meeting quorate have signed it or confirmed their agreement electronically.
+A resolution signed by an alternate director need not also be signed by the person who appointed them.
+Also, a resolution signed by the person who appointed an alternate director need not also be signed by the alternate director in that capacity.
+77.4 A written resolution will be valid when it is signed by the last Director.
+77.5 The resolution can be: in the form of a letter; (a) Deleted: (b) in electronic form (as long as it is in writing); or Formatted: Font: Bold in any other way the Directors may approve. (c) 78 The validity of Directors' actions 78.1 Everything which is done by: Formatted: Numbered + Level: 1 + the Board: (a) Numbering Style: a, b, c, ... + Start at: 1 + Alignment: Left + Aligned at: (b) a committee; 12 mm + Tab after: 24 mm + Indent at: 24 mm a Director; (c) (d) a person acting as a Director; or a member of a committee; (e) will be valid even though it is discovered later that any Director, or person acting as a

-- (a) the Board;

-- (b) a committee;

-- (c) a Director;

-- (d) a person acting as a Director; or

-- (e) a member of a committee;

-will be valid even though it is discovered later that any Director, or person acting as a Director, was not properly appointed.
+Director, was not properly appointed.

-- 78.2 Article 78.1 also applies if it is discovered later that anyone was disqualified from being a Director, or had stopped being a Director, or was not entitled to vote. - 78.3 In any of the cases set out above, anything done in favour of anyone dealing with us in good faith will be as valid as if there was no defect or irregularity of the kind referred to in this Article 78.
+78.2 Article 78.1 also applies if it is discovered later that anyone was disqualified from being a Formatted: Bullets this Article 78.

+78.3 In any of the cases set out above, anything done in favour of anyone dealing with us in good faith will be as valid as if there was no defect or irregularity of the kind referred to in